 Keep in Touch

 Many patients feel nervous and unsettled about their breast appearance while they wait for settling to occur.
-Settling is a normal process, but if you’re worried, get in touch.
-We are always happy to answer questions and alleviate concerns.
+The breast implant drop and settling is a normal process, but if you’re worried, get in touch.
+We are always happy to answer questions and alleviate concerns about body cosmetic surgery.
 We’re here for you!
+In the mean time, you can browse our breast surgery before and after photo gallery to see real client results.

-Call to schedule your breast augmentation consultation in Charlotte or Huntersville, NC by calling H/K/B at 704-659-9000.
+Call to schedule your Charlotte breast augmentation consultation by calling H/K/B at 704-659-9000 or book a consultation here.